WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **the effective permissions are an intersection between the main bucket policy and the endpoint policy**

+##### Block public access

+- can be enabled on the account or the bucket level.
+Account level should be preferred

+* overrules any ACLs and policies that you specify.
+If you have this enabled, objects will not be publicly accessible, no matter the policy or ALCs that you have in place.

 ###### Overall

 - **bucket policies** and **ALC** suffer from the fact that **usually, the uploader is the owner of the object**.
 Imagine giving someone permissions to upload (from another account eg.) and then you cannot delete that file. **You can guard against that** by **creating resource policy** where you **deny any requests when full permissions were not granted to the owner while uploading given object**.